-Since 2012 a significant use of this set-aside has been drinking water operator certification and training vouchers.
-This set-aside replaced EPA's Expense Reimbursement Grant, which had been funding the voucher program from 2004 to 2012.
-The Department issues drinking water training vouchers annually to nearly 1,500 community and nontransient noncommunity water systems serving 3,300 people or less.
-The vouchers can be used to pay for operator certification fees and eligible drinking water training fees.
-The water system determines which of its personnel can use the vouchers, giving the systems the flexibility to manage the vouchers in a manner that best meets its needs.
-Vouchers can be used for renewal training of existing operators or expenses related to a new person becoming certified.
+The Department issues drinking water training vouchers annually to nearly 1,500 community and nontransient-noncommunity water systems that serve 3,300 people or less.
+Systems may use vouchers to pay for operator certification fees, eligible drinking water training fees, for renewal training of existing operators, or expenses related to the certification of a new operator.
+The system determines which of its personnel can use the vouchers, giving the system the flexibility to manage the vouchers in a manner that best meets its needs.

-Drinking water distribution systems receive \$625 and treatment systems receive \$950 in voucher funds.
-The amount of funds allocated to each system is determined by the system's classification (distribution or treatment).
-A system's specific classification is based on several factors, including population, complexity of treatment, and type of source water.
-The system classification also determines the level of certification required for the chief operator.
+In FFY 2019, qualifying distribution systems receive \$635 and treatment systems receive \$950 in voucher funds.
+The system's classification (distribution or treatment) determines the amount of funds allocated.